Discovery | Planning Steps

 Some Cirrus Modules have constraints that can influence how Discovery is configured:

-Cirrus Invitation and Cirrus Account Linking using the request based pattern leverage the Discovery configuration to present the UI for request claiming.
-Decisions made about audience identity providers and end user experience should align between products (See Invitation Getting Started and Account Linking Getting Started).
+Cirrus Invitation and Cirrus Account Linking using the organization initiated linking pattern leverage the Discovery configuration to present the UI for request claiming.
+Decisions made about audience, selected identity providers, and end user experience should align between products (See Invitation Getting Started and Account Linking Getting Started).

 Cirrus Self-Registration leverages the Discovery configuration to present the UI for registration.
 Currently Self-Registration only supports Button Style discovery for the registration UI (See Self-Registration Getting Started).